 Whether playing or watching, Australians love their sport.

 Australia is home to a number of different codes of football.
-NRL, or National Rugby League (not to be confused with rugby) and AFL, Australian Football League are two popular styles of footy.
+NRL, or National Rugby League (not to be confused with rugby), and AFL, or Australian Football League are two popular styles of footy.

 Cricket is another sport many Australians watch constantly.
 Often with a beer and yelling obscenities at the T.V. screen.

-So those are the 15 things Australia is famous for.
-From kangaroos to cricket, and everything in between.
-Australia is a country with plenty of well-known facts, history, and culture, but it also has more than its share of quirkiness.
+So those are the 15 things Australia is famous for, from kangaroos to cricket and everything in between.
+Australia has plenty of well-known facts, history, and culture, but it also has more than its share of quirkiness.
 But that’s also why so many people love it, isn’t it?